 Programming employment are expected to rise by 21 percent between 2018 and 2028, which is more than four times the average for all occupations, according to the U.S. Bureau of Labor Statistics.
 A software programmer’s typical yearly salary is roughly $106,000, which is over three times the median salary for all U.S. workers.

 However, not all programming jobs are created equal.
 Different programming languages are needed for various jobs, businesses, and types of software, and it’s sometimes advantageous to know more than one.
-Particularly for individuals without any prior programming knowledge, trying to enter into the world of might be intimidating.
+Particularly for individuals without any prior programming knowledge, trying to enter into the world of software development might be intimidating.

 Every year, new and improved programming languages are introduced to the list, which only serves to increase the confusion.
 But don’t worry; we’ll come to your aid.
 Here is our ranking of the top 10 programming languages after taking into account career perspectives, future expectations, company requirements, and features of various programming languages.